predictry/neumann/README.md

 See [doc](doc/Configuration.md) system for configuration.

 You can put all configuration files for development under `confg/dev` folder and for production under `config/prod`.

+During execution, the search order for configuration files is from `~/.local/share/neumann/config`, `./config/dev`, `./config/prod` and `/etc/neumann`.

 ## Docker Container